JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies: The JustAct Framework for Multi-Agent Runtime Systems

 Informally, the JustAct framework is a scaffolding for a class of designs, formalisations and software implementations of multi-agent systems.
-Readers benefit from keeping in mind the fundamental activities of the agents participating in these systems: \begin{quote}{ \textit{ Agents model their system and specify its desired attributes via policies. \\ Agents create, share, and collect messages that carry policies. \\ Agent actions carry messages, determining their effects and permission. }}\end{quote}
+Readers benefit from keeping in mind the fundamental activities of the agents participating in these systems: \begin{quote}{ \textit{ Agents model their system and specify its desired attributes via policies. \\ Agents create, share, and collect messages that carry policies. \\ Agent actions carry messages, determining the action effects and permission. }}\end{quote}

 Formally, we define the framework as a collection of definitions and theorems atop a collection of \textit{parameters}: sets, functions, and relations with specified relationships, but which are otherwise arbitrary.
 On its own, the framework thus prescribes a highly abstract relational ontology for multi-agent systems: it names and structures the key concepts.
-However, as users fill in the parameters, the framework is gradually refined to something concrete: a software architecture, its executable implementation, and finally, a particular system configuration\footnote{ Throughout the article, we use `configuration' to mean a \textit{snapshot} of the system, \eg, as is typical in literature on distributed systems and algorithms, \eg~\cite{fokkink2018distributed}.
-This should not be confused with other (related) uses of `configuration', \eg, to specialise the setup of a software system, potentially at compile-time. } at runtime.
+However, as users fill in the parameters, the framework is gradually refined to something concrete: a software architecture, its executable implementation, and finally, a particular system configuration at runtime.
 The idea is that the framework thus offers a means for users to acquire these valuable artefacts.
 The utility is that, by working within the parameters, the framework-generic definitions and theorems apply to all its (partial) instances.
 The premise of our work is that users are able to fill in the parameters and that the resulting artefacts are desirable.

 \Cref{fig:framework} visualises the parameters, whose structural constraints can be understood as the requirements for using the framework.
 For example, \Cref{fig:framework} shows that the $\mathit{payload}$ parameter must be defined as a total, pure function from \textit{actions} to \textit{message lists}. \Cref{lst:coq_ontology} shows the same ontology as it is formalised as in Rocq as parametrised data types, applicable functions over types, and relations over types, \ie, as functions to propositions.